Destiny 2: Lightfall: Plot

-Osiris and the Guardian arrive in Neomuna where they are greeted by the senior Cloud Strider, Rohan, and his apprentice Nimbus, who gives the Guardian an Awoken artifact, the Ascendant Scepter, on behalf of the Awoken Queen Mara Sov to aid them in the battles to come.
-Calus' Black Fleet flagship, the Typhon Imperator, has already arrived and laid siege to Neomuna, and the Neomuni have gone into cryonic stasis and their consciousness uploaded into the CloudArk, Neomuna's cloud computer and city infrastructure network.
-As they venture through the city fighting the Shadow Legion, the Guardian discovers threads of Darkness energy throughout the city, which Osiris dubs "Strand", which they are able to use to great effect against Calus' loyalists but at considerable cost to themselves.
-Suddenly possessing the Guardian's Ghost, the Witness commands Calus to set up the Radial Mast, a Darkness artifact which will create an uplink between the Veil and the Traveler and allow the Witness to create what it calls the "Final Shape".
+Osiris and the Guardian arrive in Neomuna where they are greeted by the senior Cloud Strider, Rohan, and his apprentice Nimbus, who gives the Guardian an Awoken artifact, the Ascendant Scepter, on behalf of Mara Sov to aid them in the battles to come.
+Calus' Black Fleet flagship, the Typhon Imperator, has already arrived and laid siege to Neomuna, and the Neomuni had gone into cryonic stasis and their consciousness uploaded into the CloudArk, Neomuna's cloud computer and city infrastructure and defense network that is powered by the Veil.
+As they venture through the city fighting the Shadow Legion, the Guardian discovers threads of Darkness energy throughout the city, which Osiris dubs "Strand", which they are able to use to great effect against Calus' loyalists but at considerable cost to themself.
+Suddenly possessing the Guardian's Ghost, the Witness commands Calus to set up the Radial Mast, an artifact of primordial Light which will create an uplink between the Veil and the Traveler and allow the Witness to create what it calls the "Final Shape".
 The Guardian enters the Typhon Imperator to attempt to destroy the Radial Mast before it can be activated, but Empress Caiatl, Calus' estranged daughter, brings her forces in so as to allow the Guardian to escape after their usage of Strand makes them exhausted.
 As the plan to destroy the Radial Mast in Calus' flagship suffered a setback, the Guardian then assists Rohan and Nimbus in reactivating the CloudArk in order to further protect the Veil, while eliminating local Vex forces that are siphoning power from the CloudArk.